I work the line: What it’s like to assemble a 2019 Volvo S60

 When the offer came to work on a Volvo station, I took it.
 It’d be a homecoming of sorts.

 The Volvo factory’s come far since it was announced in 2015, when Volvo’s parent company picked Ridgeville, South Carolina, for the brand’s first U.S. assembly plant.
-About a half-hour outside of old Charleston, Ridgeville’s the deep South, not Stockholm, not even Goteborg.
+About a half-hour outside of old Charleston, Ridgeville’s the deep South—not Stockholm, not even Goteborg.
 Volvo’s plant rises out of marsh land in Berkeley County, out past a thick suburban belt growing faster than the weeds and reeds that surround it.

 Office buildings and training sites have sprung up across a broad boulevard, but the assembly plant stands aloof, a Taj Mahal of telemetry and tooling.
 It’s sited behind rainwater retention ponds where egrets and snakes take up light housekeeping, where an alligator—nicknamed Louis Vuitton by the plant workers—slips under the surface of the water and keeps his eyes above the waterline, eyeing the progress.